Can I Travel Abroad with My Child After Separation?

 If you’re travelling abroad with your child after separation, you will need permission from the other parent if you both share parental responsibility.

-When discussing this with the other parent, you should provide all the details of the trip, such as travel dates, flight information, and accommodation, and request written confirmation of their consent for the holiday.
+When discussing this with the other parent, you should provide all the details of the trip, such as travel dates, flight information, and accommodation, and request written permission to take your child abroad.

-Some exceptions to this may apply if you have sole custody or a court order allowing you to travel without consent.
+Some exceptions to this may apply if you have sole custody or a court order allowing you to take your child abroad without consent.

-If you do not obtain permission from the other parent or the court, your actions could be classed as child abduction, which can have serious legal consequences.
+If you do not obtain parental permission to travel or a court order to take your child abroad, your actions could be classed as child abduction, which can have serious legal consequences.

 What is parental responsibility and who has it?